We encourage all supporter groups, no matter how big or small, to apply to join the collective. Benefits of membership include:

 Q: What do you mean by “Supporters”?

 A: We, like many others, use the term “supporters” to refer to a certain kind of fan.
-This fan does more than watch and enjoy the game; he or she actively participates in creating the game-day atmosphere by singing, chanting, and/or creating visual displays called “tifo.”
+This fan does more than watch and enjoy the game; they actively participate in creating the game-day atmosphere by singing, chanting, and/or creating visual displays called “tifo.”

 In the United States and Canada, supporters are usually part of an organized supporters’ group.
 Some of these groups are just a small core of dedicated supporters of an amateur or college team while other have thousands of paid members and fill multiple sections of professional league stadiums.